Radk6/MC-Optimization-Guide/java-n-stuff/java-benchmarks.md

 ![Game loading time (mm_ss, lower is better)](https://github.com/user-attachments/assets/b7cd6907-1862-4d20-af79-aaa410c4bb56)

 GraalVM was the fastest here.
-Adoptium and Zulu are essentially the same across all GCs, they're pretty much withing margin of error of eachother.
+Adoptium and Zulu are essentially the same across all GCs, they're withing margin of error of eachother.